Medical Aesthetics

 Short duration is usually traceable to one of three things: under-treatment, first-treatment response, or metabolic factors.

 Under-treatment is the most common and most preventable.
 When Botox is priced per unit and a patient is working within a budget, there is pressure, conscious or not, to use fewer units than the area actually requires.
+For the forehead specifically, our guide to how many units of Botox the forehead needs shows the typical published ranges by sex and brand.
 The result settles at 10 to 14 days looking uneven or wearing off quickly.
 At Avinity, treatment is priced by area, not by unit — your nurse uses what the area needs to produce the result, not a unit count.

 First-treatment response is also normal.
 Many patients find their first Botox appointment doesn’t hold as long as subsequent ones.
 The second treatment typically lasts longer as the muscle learns to relax.
 This is not a sign something went wrong.